 15) Do Actually Follow-Up – A common strategy when an LMS presenter doesn’t know the right answer (or pretends not to know the right answer) in a demo is to say they will follow-up after the presentation and conveniently forget.
 If you say you will follow-up, you better do it.
 Just by the nature of not knowing an answer about your product, a LMS buyer is going to assume you don’t have it.
 Not following up reinforces that belief.

 Winning an LMS opportunity is a matter of inches not miles.
 Competition is stiff and extremely qualified.
 LMS demos are one of the few times in the sales cycle you will get to meet the whole selection team, send your message and have the opportunity to differentiate.
 You win or lose deals with the LMS demo – even early sales cycle demos.
 The very best thing you can do right now is to double your prep time on every demo and put in a plan and practice of continual improvement.
 Nobody is as good at delivering LMS demos as they think they are.
 But unless you are winning 100% of your opportunities, there is always room for improvement.
 Keep leveling up.

 Thanks for reading!

-A big challenge about demos for LMS vendors is it is hard to benchmark your team against the industry because a competitor is not going to willingly show you how they demo and differentiate.
-We at Talented Learning however see how everyone demos and have quite a bit of winning experience ourselves.
-As a service to LMS vendors, we conduct demonstration audit and benchmarking exercises with your team and provide recommendations and best practice consulting.
-Reach out at Talented@TalentedLearning.com to schedule a time to speak about your team’s demo skills.
-It’s not too late to get better.
+A big challenge about demos for LMS vendors: It’s hard to benchmark your team against the industry because a competitor is not going to willingly show you how they demo and differentiate.
+But because we’re LMS analysts and selection consultants, we see hundreds of demos a year, and we know how to deliver a winning presentation.
+Among our Services for LMS Sellers, we conduct demonstration audit and benchmarking exercises with your team and provide recommendations and best practice consulting.